MCP Data Privacy & Integrity

 Core Principle

-- The AI sees enough context to help you — request names, URLs, methods, header keys, response structure — without accessing anything that could compromise your accounts
+- The AI sees enough context to help you — request names, URLs (with variables unresolved), methods, header keys, response structure — without accessing anything that could compromise your accounts

 - All communication happens over